kp-bit/xblinds/README.md

 ![Main](images/xblinds.jpeg)

 The positions may need some tweaking after the strings have settled in.
+And you may need to adjust the positions after firmware updates.

 ### MQTT